yctercero/workiva_widget_summary_sample/README.md

 ## Running the code

 After downloading code, while in `/workiva_widget_summary_sample` run `npm run start` to get the local server running on localhost:5000.
-Note: this assumes you have node on your local already.
+Note: this assumes you have node and express on your local already.
 Once the local server is running, go to `/workiva_widget_summary_sample/client` and run `npm run start` - this should load necessary modules, start up the client, and open it in your browser once ready.

 ### File Structure